Oil palm fruits. Jambi, Indonesia | photo©CIFOR

 The strategy prioritizes initiatives that support smallholders and foster benefit sharing with rural communities, as well as initiatives that encourage production on degraded lands and seek to improve productivity of existing plantations.

 The World Bank Group’s approach in the palm oil sector includes requirements for assessments that must be completed before embarking on a program or investment.
-Analytical "tools", such as a joint World Bank-IFC Country Situation Analysis and IFC’s Risk Screening and Assessment procedure, enable a better judgement of key opportunities and risks, particularly around the issues of land use and acquisition, governance, community concerns, and working conditions.
+Analytical "tools", such as a joint World Bank-IFC Country Situation Analysis and IFC’s Risk Screening and Assessment procedure, enable a better appraisal of key opportunities and risks, particularly around the issues of land use and acquisition, governance, community concerns, and working conditions.
 These tools guide the Group’s decisions on whether to engage, the level of appropriate engagements, and measures to avoid or reduce potential risks.

 IFC has an important role to play in supporting sustainable private sector investment and inclusive economic growth.
 IFC’s strategy in the palm oil sector is driven by the broader World Bank Group commitment to strengthen agriculture’s contribution to food security, economic growth, incomes of the poor, and environmental and social sustainability.